 - Additional materials such as answer cards or visuals can be a good way to aid understanding and make the survey more engaging.
 Examples include pictures to illustrate Likert scales, or pictures of local units of different vegetables or cereals (e.g., a 5-liter bucket, small/large plates, small/large bundles, etc.).

-- A list of respondents with enough information about them for them to be identified correctly, e.g., name, village name, school name, father’s name, mother’s name, address, etc. This information can be collected before the survey begins and can be pre-filled into tablets/printed on the questionnaire for verification before the survey begins.
+- A list of respondents with sufficient information for proper identification, e.g., name, village name, school name, father’s name, mother’s name, address, etc. This information can be collected before the survey begins and can be pre-filled into tablets/printed on the questionnaire for verification before the survey begins.

 - Tracking sheets to record the status of the survey along with the unique ID of the respondent.
-This helps the track which surveys are complete and keep record of reasons for incomplete surveys.
+This helps keep track of completed surveys and complete and maintain a record of reasons for incomplete surveys.

 General tips for survey formatting